syxolk/euro2024/README.md

 - Bower is no longer needed.
 We use gulp now.
 You can delete the `bower_components` folder.
+- added code to check results from WorldCup 2018 at http://api.football-data.org/v1/competitions/467

 ## Credits
 Icons made by [Papedesign][papedesign] from [www.flaticon.com][flaticon] is